History of Sloane Stephens in Timeline

 2008: Miami Open Qualifying

-In 2008, Sloane Stephens first played at the Miami Open qualifying round.
+In 2008, Sloane Stephens played at the Miami Open since but continued to lose in the qualifying rounds.

 2008: US Open Doubles Final

-In 2008, Sloane Stephens had her first breakthrough result at the US Open, where she reached her first doubles final at a Grand Slam with Mallory Burdette.
+In 2008, Sloane Stephens reached her first doubles final at a Grand Slam event at the US Open with Mallory Burdette.

 2008: WTA Tour Debut and First Doubles Title

-In 2008, Sloane Stephens received a qualifying wildcard into her first WTA Tour event, the Miami Open, and won her first professional title in doubles at a low-level event in Wichita, alongside partner Christina McHale.
+In 2008, Sloane Stephens received a qualifying wildcard into her first WTA Tour event, the Miami Open, and won her first professional title in doubles at a low-level event in Wichita with Christina McHale.

-In 2009, Roger Smith began coaching Sloane Stephens.
-During their time together, Stephens became a top-ranked junior, won three Grand Slam tournament doubles titles, and entered the top 100 of the WTA rankings.
+In 2009, Roger Smith began coaching Sloane Stephens and worked with her for several years, helping her become a top-ranked junior and crack the top 100 of the WTA rankings.

-In 2009, Sloane Stephens debuted in the World TeamTennis league with the New York Buzz.
+In 2009, Sloane Stephens debuted in World TeamTennis with the New York Buzz.

 2009: World TeamTennis and Turning Pro

-In 2009, Sloane Stephens participated in World TeamTennis as a member of the New York Buzz and decided to turn pro in October.
+In 2009, Sloane Stephens participated in World TeamTennis as a member of the New York Buzz and decided to turn pro in October after a strong junior season.

 In 2009, Sloane Stephens won her first two tournaments of the year, the Grade 1 USTA International Spring Championships and the Grade A Italian Open.